 But if you’re a foodie like me, you’re probably going to want to plan several meals at Disney Springs since you’re staying so close.
 So if that’s the case, you probably won’t worry much about the restaurants at Saratoga Springs.

-And if this leaves you wondering which restaurants you should try at Disney Springs, we have an entire article with updates for 2022.
+And if this leaves you wondering which restaurants you should try at Disney Springs, we have an entire article.
 Some favorites include Homecomin’, Frontera Cocina, and The Boathouse.